oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

    ![Link parameters](./images/params-emp1.png " ")

 ## Task 8: Create Activity to send Training Completion Email

+In this task, you will create a Send Email Activity to send an email to the New Hire after completion of required trainings.

 1. From the Activities palette, drag a **Human Task - Create** Activity into the Diagram Builder area and drop it below the **Assign Trainings** activity.